Manchester Airport Liquid Rules 2026: Still 100ml, Not 2 Litres

 What Remains Relevant Still (No Need to Get Caught Out)

-The change to the liquid rule gets all the attention, but some things haven’t budged.
+The scanner upgrade gets all the attention, but some things haven’t budged.

 Travellers are still required to take off coats and items like belt buckles before going through the metal detector arch.
 That’s a perennial source of confusion I’ve seen trip people up over and over, as passengers don’t realise that new scanner technology doesn’t eliminate all manual steps.